projectriff/cli/docs/riff_knative_adapter_create.md

   -h, --help                     help for create
   -n, --namespace name           kubernetes namespace (defaulted from kube config)
-      --service-ref name         name of Knative service to update --tail                     watch handler logs
+      --service-ref name         name of Knative service to update --tail                     watch adapter logs
-      --wait-timeout duration    duration to wait for the handler to become ready when watching logs (default "10m")
+      --wait-timeout duration    duration to wait for the adapter to become ready when watching logs (default "10m")
 ```

 ### Options inherited from parent commands